bogatinovskijasmin/bogatinovskijasmin/_posts/_2020-12-18-Representation-learning.md

 18) PID-VAE

-To define some of this methods we define the following concepts:
+To define some of these methods we define the following concepts:

 1) Information